Purpose and scope

 - update of the references specified in the list of applicable standards and codes (Appendix 1.3), especially by analyzing any impacts from the changes made to RCC-M,

-- introduction of an appendix with a safety rating for the modification sheets in RCC-M and an explanation about its use,
+- introduction of an appendix with a safety rating for the modification files in RCC-M and an explanation about its use,

 - inclusion of changes to the conventional qualification of NDT tests,